jromers/k8s-ol-howto/prometheus-nfs/README.md

 # helm install coreos/kube-prometheus --name kube-prometheus --namespace monitoring --values values-nfs-prometheus.yaml
 ```

-By default the the Prometheus GUI and the Grafana GUI endpoints are exposed as ClusterIP and not reachable for outside access.
+By default the Prometheus GUI and the Grafana GUI endpoints are exposed as ClusterIP and not reachable for outside access.
 To access the dashboard from outside the cluster change from  ClusterIP to NodePort.
 ```
 # kubectl edit svc kube-prometheus -n monitoring
   change "type: ClusterIP" to "type: NodePort"